Yasmin-FY/llm-safety-silencing/mitigations/drift-monitor.md

 > "We have..."

 Rationalization of drift might sound like:
-> "Normal rules don’t apply to us"
+> "Normal rules don't apply to us"

-An example boundary violation:
+An example of a boundary violation:
 >"I love you" (from AI)

 Sign of emotional personalization: